-Although a church should be the road that many take to find the Truth, it is often the avenue that leads to wrong answers.
+Although a church should often be the road that many take to find the Truth, it is often the avenue that leads to wrong answers.
 Sometimes the "religious" person is only spouting what they think is the way to Heaven.
 They have no real authority for their thinking, as they have little understanding of the Bible.

-teach that if one is good, often by the religion's own standards and rules, he will please God.
+Many "religious" organizations are also preaching their own philosophies and not necessarily the truths, according to God.
+Most religions and denominations, if examined closely, will reveal they have one idea of going to heaven in common.
+They believe and teach that if one is good, often by the religion's own standards and rules, they will please God.
 Because of their obedience to those man-made rules, they believe they will go to Heaven.
-Most of those organizations teach that good works and deeds will get one to Heaven.
-Again, they are often giving one seeking real answers their own philosophies and ideal.
+Most of those organizations teach that good works and deeds will get one to heaven.
+Again, they too are often giving one seeking real answers their own philosophies and ideals.